getodk/docs/odkx-src/getting-started-2-architect.rst

 You should now see some JSON in the output window.
 Hit the :guilabel:`Save to File System` button.
 This will display three pop-up notifications announcing that the Application Designer is

-  1. Writing the updated ODK Survey form definition into the :file:`formDef.json` file in the same location as the :file:`geotagger.xlsx` file.
+  1. Writing the updated ODK-X Survey form definition into the :file:`formDef.json` file in the same location as the :file:`geotagger.xlsx` file.
   2. Updating the :file:`definition.csv` file.
   3. Updating the :file:`properties.csv` file.